-Transducers: Applied parts type BF, IPX68
+Transducers: BF type applied parts, IPX68 Ordinary Equipment/Non-AP/APG Continuous Operation

-Ordinary Equipment/Continuous Operation

-Non-AP/APG

-Electromechanical safety standards met
+6. Electromechanical safety standards met

 The transducers and software comply with the requirements of IEC 60601-1 Medical Electrical Equipment, General Safety Requirements, including all applicable warranties and specific standards, as well as all applicable deviations.
 Users of the system are responsible for ensuring that the device they choose complies with the law of the jurisdiction in which the product is used.